WAVES

 The Amplitude (A) of a wave is the maximum displacement from the equilibrium or the rest position.

-l) is the distance between successive crests or successive troughs.
+Wavelength (l) is the distance between successive crests or successive troughs.
 The wavelength is the shortest distance between two points in phase (or two points that have identical characteristics).

 The universal wave equation (v = fl) is said to be universal because it applies to all types of waves.
 The universal wave equation can be used to solve various problems relating to wave motion.